EnterpriseDB/tpa/docs/src/platform-aws.md

       Name: Test
       cidr: 10.33.0.0/16

-This is the default configuration, which creates a VPC named Test with the given CIDR if it does not exist, or uses the existing VPC otherwise.
+This is the default configuration, which creates a VPC named Test, if it doesn't exist, with the given CIDR.
+Otherwise, it uses the existing VPC.

-To create a VPC, you must specify both the Name and the cidr.
-If you specify only a VPC Name, TPA will fail if a matching VPC does not exist.
+To create a VPC, you must specify both the name and the CIDR.
+If you specify only a VPC name, TPA fails if a matching VPC doesn't exist.

 If TPA creates a VPC,
-`tpaexec deprovision` will attempt to remove it, but will leave any pre-existing VPC alone.
-(Think twice before creating new VPCs, because AWS has a single-digit default limit on the number of VPCs per account.)
+`tpaexec deprovision` attempts to remove it but leaves any preexisting VPC alone.
+(Think carefully before creating new VPCs, because AWS has a single-digit default limit on the number of VPCs per account.)

 If you need more fine-grained matching, or to specify different VPCs in